-The aim of the NICI project is to lay the foundation for a new field of research: the study of human biology using non-invasive chemistry imaging.
+The aim of the NICI project is to lay the foundations for a new field of research: the study of human biology via the use of non-invasive chemistry imaging.
 To this end, NICI aims to combine two research areas: metabolomics and magnetic resonance imaging (MRI).
-Metabolomics investigates body functions by measuring metabolites, MRI is able to deliver 3D images of the body.
+Metabolomics investigates body functions by measuring metabolites, whereas MRI is able to deliver 3D images of the body.
 With improved MRI, metabolic biomarkers can be detected.
-And with the discovery of new MRI-visible biomarkers, a non-invasive technology can be developed for dynamically mapping biochemical processes throughout the human body.
+Moreover, with the discovery of new MRI-visible biomarkers, a non-invasive technology can be developed for the dynamic mapping of biochemical processes throughout the human body.

-This new non-invasive technology for displaying biochemical processes in the human body opens a new framework for understanding human biology, diseases, and their treatment.
-The exact mechanisms of diseases are largely unknown and measuring specific metabolites is a challenge.
+This innovative non-invasive technology for displaying biochemical processes in the human body opens a new framework for understanding human biology, diseases, and their treatment.
+Currently, the exact mechanisms of diseases remain largely unknown and measuring specific metabolites is a challenge.

-- a methodology for the discovery of distinctive biomarkers
+- a methodology for the discovery of distinctive biomarkers; and

-- a technological platform for biochemical imaging of the whole body.
+- a technological platform for the biochemical imaging of the whole human body.

 Horizon 2020 – FET Open Research and Innovation Action

 More Information about the Project